james-stoup/heatwave/README.md

 # heatwave

 A tool for displaying a visual representation of your git history.

-This generates a heat map of your git commits, similar to how GitHub's heat map looks.
+Heatwave generates a heat map of your git commits, similar to how GitHub's heat map looks.
+View all commits or a single user's commits for the past year or previous years.

-## Requirements
+## Installation

-To install all neede requirements use pip like so:
+Clone this repo and then install all neede requirements use pip like so:

 ```pip install -r requirements.txt'```